Australian Public Service (Federal)

 How does APS pay compare to state public service salaries?

-APS salaries are broadly competitive with state equivalents at entry and mid levels, but state jurisdictions like Queensland and Western Australia can be higher at senior levels.
-The key APS advantage is the 15.4% superannuation rate — significantly above the standard 12% — which can add tens of thousands of dollars to your total remuneration package annually.
+APS salaries are broadly competitive with state equivalents at entry and mid levels, though some state jurisdictions like Queensland and Western Australia can pay more at senior levels.
+The key APS advantage is its 15.4% employer superannuation rate — above the standard 12% Superannuation Guarantee — which adds meaningfully to your total remuneration package.

 When is the next APS salary increase?